Caster: Coding a Topology

 Files

-Files represent text files that will eventually be put onto a file system and used with the Terraform command line tool.
-Files can be named and edited through Caster, but file extensions are important and have specific meaning to Terraform.
+Files represent text files to eventually put onto a file system and use with the Terraform command line tool.
+You can name and edit files through Caster, but file extensions are important and have specific meaning to Terraform.

 .tf